victoryamaykin/Trilogy-Tutor-Tracking-Custom-Menu/ReadMe.md

 **Installation:**

-1. Under **Tools > Script Editor**, click "Start a New Project".
+1. From the Tutor Tracking sheet, select the menu item **Tools > Script Editor**.

+2. If this is the first time you've been to script.google.com, you'll be redirected to a page that introduces Apps Script.
+Click **Start Scripting** to proceed to the script editor.

+3. A welcome screen will ask what kind of script you want to create.
+Click **Blank Project** or **Close**.
-2. Copy the script shown below.
+Delete any code in the script editor and paste in the code below.

-3. Enter your calendly link for the variable "calendly", then copy and paste the link inside the message for display text, and lastly add your name.
+4. Enter your calendly link for the variable "calendly", then copy and paste the link inside the message for display text, and add your name where needed.

+5. Select the menu item **File > Save**.
+Name your new script and click **OK**.

 ```javascript
 // Create a new menu item called Send Emails with a dropdown box